youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/media.md

 Returns SbMediaBufferStorageType of type `SbMediaStorageTypeMemory` or `SbMediaStorageTypeFile`.
-For memory storage, the media buffers will be stored in main memory allocated by SbMemory functions.
+For memory storage, the media buffers will be stored in main memory allocated by malloc functions.
 For file storage, the media buffers will be stored in a temporary file in the system cache folder acquired by calling SbSystemGetPath() with "kSbSystemPathCacheDirectory".
-Note that when its value is "file" the media stack will still allocate memory to cache the the buffers in use.
+Note that when its value is "file" the media stack will still allocate memory to cache the buffers in use.

 #### Declaration